 where PicSize denotes the number of luma samples in a picture.
 From the derived ωi and inter coded pictures, the rate allocation can be performed using formula (3-96) and subtracting the estimated rate for the headers.
 For intra-coded pictures, the rate (TCurrPic) is modified as follows: let TotalCostIntra be the picture SATD computed over a non-overlapping grid of 8×8 blocks where for each block the average value of the associated luminance pixels is subtracted to each sample prior to apply the Hadamard transform.
 Then let αINTRA and βINTRA be defined as:

-αINTRA=fx=0.25, &TCurrPic∙40<PicSize0.3, &otherwise, =0.5582
+αINTRA=fx=0.25, &TCurrPic∙40<PicSize0.3, &otherwise, βINTRA βINTRA=0.5582 (6-27)

 The bits allocated for this intra picture (TCurrPic) are finally modified as: